Intersection patterns of set systems on manifolds with slowly growing homological shatter functions: Introduction

 We then investigate more graded numbers and establish more relations between graded and ungraded numbers.
 As an application, we extend the Holmsen-Lee bound on $\Psi_{\rad \to \fh}(\cdot)$.
 Let $\Xi: \N \to \N$ be the function defined by $\Xi(r) := r^{r^{\lceil \log_2r \rceil}+r\lceil \log_2r \rceil}$.

 \begin{theorem} Let $\Psi: \N\rightarrow \N$ and $t_0 \in \N$ such that $\Psi(t) < t+1$ for every $t \ge t_0$.
-If there exists an integer $t_1 \ge {t_0}^2$ such that $\Xi\pth{\Psi(t_1)} < \frac{t_1}{\Psi(t_0)}$, then every set system whose graded Radon number function is bounded from above by $\Psi$ has bounded fractional Helly number. \end{theorem}
+If there exists an integer $t_1 \ge {t_0}^2$ such that $\Xi\pth{\Psi(t_1)} < \frac{t_1}{t_0}$, then every set system whose graded Radon number function is bounded from above by $\Psi$ has bounded fractional Helly number. \end{theorem}

 With Theorem~\ref{t:radgrowth2} we can strengthen Corollary~\ref{c:itgrows!}, as a close inspection of the proof reveals that the function $\beta$ associated to the fractional Helly number depends only on $\Psi$ and $t_0$.
 (It also allows a slightly faster growth than Corollary~\ref{c:Patakova+}.)
-We leave this out due to space limitation.
+We postpone this to the full version of the paper.